 - Parking placards will be sold on a first come, first serve basis.
-Student parking spots will be assigned as soon as student's purchase a placard. - Students will not be allowed to bring cars on the campus without a parking placards.
+Student parking spots will be NOT be assigned this year.
+Parking spaces will be available on a first come, first serve basis. - Students will not be allowed to bring cars on the campus without a parking placard.
 Placards must be openly displayed hanging on the vehicle's rearview mirror.
-Cars on campus without placards after the 3rd week of school may be booted or towed at the owners' expense. - Students may park their vehicles on school property only in the designated student parking lot behind the school.
+Cars on campus without placards after the 2nd week of school (after August 26th), may be booted or towed at the owner's expense. - Students may park their vehicles on school property only in the designated student parking lot behind the school.
 If a car is parked in the student's assigned spot, please report this to a campus monitor and/or dean immediately. - The standard rules for the proper use of an automobile will apply at all times.
 Students who endanger others by improper use of their vehicles will be denied the privilege of parking on campus and may have discipline consequences.
 Students are not to cut across open parking spots or use excessive speed. - The student parking area is located on the southeast lot behind Building # 3.
 There will be NO student parking in the faculty parking lot or in the front parking area.
 Students who violate this parking policy will receive disciplinary consequences and may lose parking privileges. - Once cars are on campus they will remain in the parking lot until the end of the day.
 Exceptions will be made for identified students only.
 Students with abbreviated schedules must not be on campus at anytime when not in a scheduled class, during the school day. - Students must immediately exit their vehicle upon arrival and report to a supervised area on campus. - After exiting vehicles, students will enter campus through the bus loop prior to 7:33.
 After 7:33, students must enter campus through the front office.
 Students exiting campus prior to 1:41, must exit campus through the front office.
 Students entering or exiting campus from any other entrance during the school day will receive disciplinary consequences. - Students must leave the parking lot by 2:00 pm or move to a non-band area of the parking lot.

-PERSONAL PROPERTY AND VISITORS
+PERSONAL PROPERTY, VISITORS, AND SCHOOL SAFETY